 What is a Stovetop Espresso Maker?

 Stovetop espresso makers were first introduced in 1933 by Alfonso Bialetti in Italy.
 It is generally called an Italian coffee maker, or a Moka pot.
 It is a type of Italian percolator for making stovetop espresso coffee.
-This is an easy to use stovetop coffee maker that makes a stovetop espresso coffee.
+This is an easy to use stovetop coffee maker that makes a high quality stovetop espresso coffee.
 They are very popular around the world, especially in Europe and Latin America.
 That is because they make a very rich and tasty cup of coffee.
 The highest quality stove-top espresso makers have Italian safety valves.
 These safety valves make sure the coffee percolator can withstand the high water pressure that develops during the brewing process.

 You’d be surprised how good espresso from a coffee percolator tastes.
 A stovetop espresso maker produces a richer and tastier coffee than your regular coffee machine.
 But it’s lighter and not as heavy as that from an electric espresso maker.
 Stovetop espresso makers are small and sleek and don’t take up a lot of counters or cupboard space.

 It’s a budget-friendly alternative from bulky electric espresso machines.
 And all you need is an electric or gas stove-top.

 A coffee percolator has three main parts.
 First, there is a bottom chamber for water.
 Secondly, a funnel to hold the coffee grinds.
 Finally, there is a top chamber that holds the coffee once it’s brewed.
 How an Italian coffee maker works is easy.
 The boiling water from the bottom of the chamber makes steam.
 The steam reaches enough pressure to force the hot water up the funnel.
 The hot water goes through the coffee grinds and into the top chamber.
-The steam brewing water gives a bold and rich coffee flavour.
+The steam brewing water gives a bold coffee flavour.
 This way an Italian stovetop coffee maker brews a thick and rich Moka coffee.
 Also commonly known as Italian espresso.